-- complaints management policies and procedures - making the best possible decisions - dealing with Ombudsman inquiries and investigations
+- · complaints management policies and procedures - making the best possible decisions - dealing with Ombudsman inquiries and investigations.

-Email: ombudsman@ombudsman.qld.gov.au

-Phone: 07 3005 7000 Freecall: 1800 068 908
+General enquiries: Email: www.ombudsman.qld.gov.au/ Phone: 07 3005 7000 Freecall: 1800 068 908

-Information on how to lodge a complaint with the Ombudsman about the decisions or actions of a Queensland Government agency can be located on their website.
+Information on how to lodge a complaint with the Ombudsman about the decisions or actions of a Queensland Government agency can be located on its website.